-Description (Practical Course): This workshop is an one morning symposium directed to anesthesiologists, emergency medicine physicians, surgeons, intensivists, and nurse practitioners interested in further training in echocardiogram.
-The course offers the opportunity to learn and perform some of the diagnostic, therapeutic, and prophylactic tools to optimize the management of critically ill and injured patients.
+Description (Practical Course): This workshop is a one-morning symposium directed to anesthesiologists, emergency medicine physicians, surgeons, intensivists, and nurse practitioners interested in further training in echocardiograms.
+The course offers the opportunity to learn and perform some of the diagnostic, therapeutic, and prophylactic tools to optimize critically ill and injured patients' management.

 Specific Objectives: